 - The impact of therapeutic intervention on HIV-specific T cell differentiation state: Several T cell-based therapeutic approaches (e.g., therapeutic vaccines and adoptive T cell therapies) seek to promote HIV-specific T cell responses to overcome exhaustion and control the virus.
 However, the ability of these approaches to elicit and maintain functional T cell responses that can effectively target HIV remains unclear.
 We access highly unique samples from therapeutic vaccine and CAR-T cell clinical trials in people with HIV on ART (funded by the NIH, amfAR, and CIRM) to characterize the quality of the T cell responses elicited by these modalities, as well as the ability of these responses to control HIV after ART discontinuation.

 Altered effector differentiation of naïve CD8+ T cells in early life.
 Infants have increased morbidity and mortality from infectious diseases compared to adults.
 We have found that, compared to their adult counterparts, early life human naïve CD8+ T cells have a profoundly altered transcriptional state, chromatin accessibility landscape, signaling response to T cell receptor stimulation, and effector differentiation compared to their adult counterparts.
-We are currently exploring how this altered differentiation potential impacts immunity to viral infection and vaccination early in development.
+We are currently exploring how this altered differentiation potential impacts immunity to viral infection and vaccination early in development, including as part of a project to study CMV-specific CD8+ T cells in early human life with Dr. Maggie Feeney in our Division.

 Systems immunology of acute viral infection and vaccination.
 Although Zika virus infection can lead to devastating morbidity to infants exposed in utero, infection in otherwise healthy adults is usually mild and is associated with the formation of a neutralizing antibody response.
 We analyzed longitudinal peripheral blood samples from Zika-infected adults by mass cytometry to explore how networked and coordinated immune responses during the acute phase of infection relate to the generation of durable neutralizing antibody responses (reported here).
 We are currently applying this systems immunology approach to characterize immunologic features associated with robust CD8+ T cell responses after therapeutic vaccination in HIV, and to characterize early life CD8+ T cell responses after immunologic perturbation.